jargonzhou/learning-frontend-stack/tools/tools.md

 # Package, Project
 * [Babel](./Babel/Babel.md): Babel is a JavaScript compiler.
 * [Browserify](https://browserify.org/): Browserify lets you `require('modules')` in the browser by bundling up all of your dependencies.
+* [Google Closure Compiler](https://github.com/google/closure-compiler): The Closure Compiler is a tool for making JavaScript download and run faster.
+It is a true compiler for JavaScript.
+Instead of compiling from a source language to machine code, it compiles from JavaScript to better JavaScript.
+It parses your JavaScript, analyzes it, removes dead code and rewrites and minimizes what's left.
+It also checks syntax, variable references, and types, and warns about common JavaScript pitfalls.
 * [npm](./npm/npm.md): JavaScript Package Manager, Registry & Website.
 * [nodemon](./nodemon/nodemon.md): nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
 * [Parcel](./Parcel/Parcel.md): Parcel is a zero configuration build tool for the web.